We are deeply sorry for your loss - the staff at Capital District Affordable Cremation Service

 He will be cremated in Albany, New York and his ashes interred with his family at Saint Raymond’s Cemetery, the Bronx, within St. Anne’s section.

 A memorial will be held on Tuesday, July 20th at the Hibernian Hall in Albany.

 Richard lives on in our hearts and memories.

-To send sympathy gifts to the family or plant a tree in memory of Richard M. Clandorf, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Richard M. Clandorf, please visit our Tree Store.